medcomdk/dk-medcom-xds-metadata/input/pagecontent/XDS_Metadata_for_Document_Sharing_Danish_profile_v.1.0.1.md

 The classCode attribute is related to the typeCode and has a lower degree of granularity for the classification of the document.
 The typeCode attribute (see 2.2.32) specifies the precise type of document from the user perspective.

-In this profile, the classCode is given by values in the code system DK IHE classCodes described in section 3.7.
+In this profile, the classCode is given by values in the code system DK XDS ClassCodes described in section 3.7.

 **Coding:**